 Research indicates that humans are able to recall smells with 65% accuracy even a year after smelling them, compared to just 50% of visuals after only three months.
 This illustrates the importance of capturing the power of smell to lift our moods, influence customer behavior and create an enhanced experience.
 Scent affects brand perception because it is the only of the five that is connected with memory formation in the brain.
 Mental associations recalled by a signature scent are potent triggers for childhood memories.
 The recollection makes the association with the brand via the scent and this bonds them together.

-Alpha Aromatics and Opulent Scents
+Alpha Aromatics and Our Opulent Scents

 For the fragrance makers at Alpha Aromatics, perfume is all they do and they have been at it for more than seven decades.
 As the leading manufacturer of fragrances used in every application, they are leaders in cutting edge fragrance technologies.
 Their compositions for fine perfumes, natural, organic or synthetic scents are enjoyed throughout the world and they are the unchallenged masters of fragrance creation.

-Examples of Opulent Scents
+A Few Modern Examples of Opulent Scents